manjulaRathnayaka/WSO2ConApp/README.md

 3. Once clone is completed, expand the source and go to src/main/java/com.HelloApp
 4. Right click on com.HelloApp and select New --> Java Class.
 Name the class as 'PlaceAPIDataRetriever'
 5. Copy and paste the code from https://github.com/manjulaRathnayaka/WSO2ConApp/blob/master/src/main/java/com/HelloApp/PlaceAPIDataRetriever.java to complete the PlaceAPIDataRetriever.java class.

+*Note: In this tutorial we create all files manually in the cloud IDE.
+Instead, you can actually import the whole GIT project (if you have a local GIT client installed) by following this tutorial: https://docs.wso2.com/display/AppCloud/Create+an+Application+with+your+Source+Code*

 Notice the special code segment used to read the 'googleAPIKey' value: